franciskershaw/slice-of-pie/testing.md

 Following on from my previous projects, I made sure I continued with the process I had settled on when developing both the JavaScript functions and the Python back end logic for my site - that is to say start small and build up, making sure to check the console and print statements at all stages to ensure that the right results are being reached.
 Environment variables were also used to ensure that none of the sensitive secret keys were pushed to GitHub. *Note, I did at one point early on in development I did accidentally push my Postgres url to GitHub - however I replaced it with a new one by the end to ensure the security of the project was not compromised.*

 I started by building the most basic version of the back end, with placeholders providing the bare minimum content required to have a functioning site on the front end.
 This allowed me to focus fully on getting all of the core back end logic working properly as the scope of this project and Django in general is so large.
-Only once I felt confident that all of my apps were working proplery, and that the complicated process of deploying and linking to AWS was complete, did I full focus on building out the front end of the site.
+Only once I felt confident that all of my apps were working properly, and that the complicated process of deploying and linking to AWS was complete, did I fully focus on building out the front end of the site.

 There were inevitably several interesting bugs that needed attention, for more information please see the 'notable bugs' section below.